hotschedules/gettingstarted/docs/MobileApps.md

 ```
 > app-tools publish-app
 ```

+If someone published the same app before you and is listed as the developer in the app's meta data in the cloud, you will be prompted on whether or not you want to overwrite that app.
+This is to prevent someone accidently overwriting apps.

 Refresh your app in the browser.
 You should be able to see the changes you just made.